kne160/master-project-har/README.md

 # HAR system using CNN and LSTM

 ## Introduction
-This project provides the program codes for the master project.
+This project page provides the program codes for the master research.
-The aim of the project is to implement and analyse machine learning models using CNN and LSTM for Human Activity Recognition.
+The aim of the research is to implement and analyse machine learning models using CNN and LSTM for Human Activity Recognition.

-## Dissertation
+## Dissertation title
 RECOGNISING HUMAN ACTIVITIES AUTONOMOUSLY THROUGH FUSION OF SENSOR DATA

 ## Datasets to be used